Sign In Register

 Is Rock Creek a Good Place to Live?

-Based on current data, Rock Creek receives an overall livability score of 3.7 out of 5.0, earning a grade of B+.
-Key strengths include low unemployment, affordable housing, a low poverty rate.
+Based on current data, Rock Creek receives an overall livability score of 3.0 out of 5.0, earning a grade of B. Key strengths include low unemployment, low crime rates, affordable housing, abundant sunshine.
 Rock Creek offers a solid quality of life with a good balance of affordability, safety, and opportunity.

 Economy & Jobs